AzureMentor/Azure-AZ-204-Study-Guide/5-Connect to and consume Azure services and third-party services (15-20%).md

 ## Develop event-based solutions
 - Implement solutions that use Azure Event Grid
-- Implement solutions that use Azure Notification Hubs
 - Implement solutions that use Azure Event Hub

 ## Develop message-based solutions